 Fort Townsend

 The army put Fort Townsend about four miles south of town.
-Fort Townsend’s purpose was to protect the area from possible uprisings of the displaced population of Native Americans.
-It was a small fort and when we visited there all we saw was the beach.
+Fort Townsend’s purpose was to protect the area from possible uprisings by the displaced population of Native Americans.
+It was a small fort, and when we visited there, all we saw was the beach.
 Nearly everything historical on the Fort Townsend site is gone.
 When checking it out, I thought that given it has the same name as the town, it would have been the premiere fort in the area.
 I was wrong.
 Fort Worden, to the north, is way more impressive.
 Washington State turned all the historical forts in the area into Washington State Parks.

 Water Street

 The oldest and nearly the only commercial area is downtown on Water Street.
-About a hundred years ago Water Street even had a trolly.
+About a hundred years ago, Water Street even had a trolly.
 What remains downtown are very nice Victorian-style buildings.
 Most of the pictures of buildings in this article are of buildings on Water Street.

 International Trade